Liz Benson: Personal life

 Benson lost her first husband (Samuel Gabriel Etim) while around her mid-twenties.
 She said that she actually gained strength from his character and that made her able to carry on with her children through the loss.

 The Ibibio-born actress, took another shot at marriage after her conversion.
 In a quiet court ceremony in Abuja in 2009, She married Bishop Great Ameye of Freedom Family Assembly at the Rainbow Christian Assembly in Warri, Delta State.
-The couple are deeply involved in a Christian Evangelical Ministry.
-While Benson is an evangelist, her husband, Ameye, is a pastor in Jesse Town,Etheop West,Delta State, Benson is an evangelist and lives in Delta State with her husband.
+The couple is deeply involved in a Christian Evangelical Ministry.
+While Benson is an evangelist, her husband, Ameye, is a pastor in Jesse Town, Ethiope West, Delta State.
+Benson is an evangelist and lives in Delta State with her husband.
 Together they run a ministry, Freedom Family Assembly.

 Selected filmography

-Some of her more popular roles include her role as Titubi in Femi Osofisan's Morountodun and as Mrs. Agnes Johnson in Fortunes, a soap opera that ran for about two years on Nigerian Television Authority (NTA) Channel 10.
+Some of her more popular roles includes her role as Titubi in Femi Osofisan's Morountodun and as Mrs. Agnes Johnson in Fortunes, a soap opera that ran for about two years on Nigerian Television Authority (NTA) Channel 10.
 She acted in a number of Nollywood video-films such as Evil Men 1 and 2, Shame, Conspiracy, Izaga, Burden, Stolen Child, Faces, Dead End, Tycoon, Glamour Girls, Body of Vengeance and a horde of other movies which includes: